-A relative newcomer to Vietnamese cuisine, Bánh Tráng Trộn consists of rice paper strips, green mango, squid, salted fish and quail eggs tossed with a sweetened vinegar and soy dressing served as a snack in little baggies.
-This unique dish, seen as somewhat of a junk food, is most popular among the younger generations.
+A relative newcomer to Vietnamese cuisine, Bánh Tráng Trộn consists of rice paper strips, green mango, squid, salted fish, and quail eggs tossed with a sweetened vinegar and soy dressing served as a snack in little baggies.
+This unique dish, seen as somewhat of junk food, is most popular among the younger generations.

 5. Bánh Khọt (Coconut Rice Cake)

-Crispy miniature pancakes made from a coconut milk infused rice batter are a familiar snack food in the streets of Vietnam.
+Crispy miniature pancakes made from coconut milk infused rice batter are a familiar snack food in the streets of Vietnam.
 Often stuffed with shrimp and mung bean sprouts, these fun little cakes are accompanied by the usual fresh herbs, carrot and daikon pickles, and a vinegar soy dressing.

 6. Gỏi cuốn (Cold Spring Roll)

 The Vietnamese people are masterful at creating food that is entirely satisfying without being too filling.
 Cold spring roll is a perfect example.
-Vermicelli noodles, pork, shrimp, raw vegetables and fresh herbs rolled into a soft rice paper wrapper.
+Vermicelli noodles, pork, shrimp, raw vegetables, and fresh herbs rolled into a soft rice paper wrapper.
 These little portable packets are ideal for a sightseeing snack, a great food to eat in Vietnam.

 7. Bánh xèo (Sizzling Cake)

 Similar to a crepe or a blintz, the bánh xèo is an example of Cambodian influence in Vietnamese cuisine.
-A batter made of rice flour and turmeric is poured into a hot skillet and stuffed with fatty pork, shrimp, green onion and cooked sprouts.
+A batter made of rice flour and turmeric is poured into a hot skillet and stuffed with fatty pork, shrimp, green onion, and cooked sprouts.
 Bánh xèo varies significantly between the different regions of Vietnam, however, regardless of where you indulge in this specialty, it is considered a comfort food to be shared with family and loved ones.
 This truly sounds like one of the best Vietnamese street foods, the flavors sound amazing!

 8. Bún riêu (Crab Noodle Soup)

 Bún riêu is the ultimate Vietnamese comfort food.
 When mushrooms, crispy tofu, and rice noodles are added to a spicy fermented crab and stewed tomato broth, you can almost feel its healing powers going to work.
-Eggs added to the broth give this soup a heartier body and stick to your ribs quality, that is not present in most noodle soups.
+Eggs added to the broth give this soup a heartier body and stick to your ribs quality, which is not present in most noodle soups.